 World Museum invites visitors to enter a world of enchantment, illusion and fantasy this autumn, with the opening of a new family friendly exhibition.

-Magic Worlds is a free exhibition opening on Friday 18 October 2013 until Sunday 2 March 2014 in Liverpool, exploring ethereal realms of fairies, folklore, wizards and witches.
+Magic Worlds, opening 18 October 2013 until 2 March 2014 in Liverpool, explores ethereal realms of fairies, folklore, wizards and witches.

 Visitors can imagine themselves sipping tea at the Mad Hatter’s tea party, stumbling through the wardrobe into Narnia or casting a spell from a cauldron bubbling with frogs’ legs.